myhometech/MyHome/replit.md

 # MyHome Application

 ## Overview
-MyHome is a comprehensive document management application for homeowners, designed to organize property-related documents.
+MyHome is a comprehensive document management application for homeowners, providing an intuitive platform for digitizing and organizing property-related documents.
 It features a web application (React + Node.js) and a native iOS app, both syncing through a shared backend API with a PostgreSQL database and authentication.
-The project aims to provide an intuitive platform for document digitization via camera scanning, with future integrations planned for cloud storage services like Google Drive.
-The business vision is to provide an intuitive platform for document digitization, offering a solution for homeowners to manage property-related information efficiently and securely.
+Key capabilities include phone camera scanning for document digitization.
+The business vision is to offer a secure and efficient solution for managing property-related information.

 ## User Preferences
 Preferred communication style: Simple, everyday language.